ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 The observed reference count can safely be different from the "true" reference count if we can safely handle zero detection correctly.
-The different approaches to scalable reference county rely on this insight.
+The different approaches to scalable reference counts rely on this insight.
 Although there are other approaches to this in the literature [Ellen, 2007], the ones I consider most interesting are Linux's percpu refcount [Corbet, 2013] and Refcache [Clements, 2013].
 The former is a per-cpu counter that degrades to a traditional atomically updated reference count when the initial reference